vaginessa/blog/articles/2006/08-order-of-include-headers-in-c.md

 Id: 952
 Title: Order of #include headers in C/C++
-Tags: programming
+Tags: programming, c++
 Date: 2006-08-15T09:23:28-07:00
+Status: invisible
 Format: Markdown
 --------------
+One thing I've learned: maintaining good #include hierarchy requires eternal vigilance.

+It's easy to slack off and end up with a mess like:
+* circular dependencies (you must include both files in order to compile any of them)
-One thing I've learned is that maintaining good \#include hierarchy (which is closely related to good design i.e. good partitioning of code into independent modules) requires eternal vigilance.
-It's easy to slack off and end up with a mess (circular dependencies or files that compile only because some other file happened to have been included somewhere in
+* transitive inclusion.
+Files that compile only because some other file happened to have been included somewhere in #include chain.
-\#include chain).

-This mess is not a theoretical problem: it becomes very real when you modify the code and suddenly it doesn't compile because of wrong
+This mess is not a theoretical problem: it bites you when you modify the code and suddenly it doesn't compile because of bad of #include dependencies.

-\#include dependencies that are hard to track down and fix.
+Compilation problems caused by messed up dependencies are hard to figure out.

 One big project I've worked on had this problem and a running joke was that every couple of months some developer would get determined to fix it once and for all by cleaning up headers.

 After all, how hard can it be?
 Turns out it was very hard and no-one succeeded.

-For that reason I cringe every time I see \#include \<stdafx.cpp\>- it's a free ticket to future dependency hell.
+For that reason I cringe every time I see `#include <stdafx.cpp>` - it's a free ticket to future dependency hell.

 A trick I recently settled upon helps to keep clean \#include hierarchy.